BUILDS-/builds-workshops/react-app/README.md

 export default Button;
 ```
-5. Return a button HTML element (html tags are lowercase while components are capitlized)
+5. Return a button HTML element (html tags are lowercase while components are capitlized) in Button.js

-Button.js
 ```
 import React from 'react';